reactive/data-client/docs/guides/endpoints.md

 [Previously we saw how we could use](../getting-started/usage#use-resource-docs-api-useresource) the [useResource()](../api/useResource) and [useFetcher()](../api/useFetcher) hooks to read and mutate data.
-The first argument of these hooks is known as a [RequestShape](../api/requestshape).
+The first argument of these hooks is known as a [FetchShape](../api/FetchShape).
-RequestShapes are the minimal definition of instructions needed to tell Rest Hooks how to handle those types of requests.
+FetchShapes are the minimal definition of instructions needed to tell Rest Hooks how to handle those types of requests.

-Resource comes with a [small handleful RequestShapes](../api/resource#request-shapes-docs-api-requestshape) for each of the typical [CRUD operations](https://restfulapi.net/http-methods/).
+Resource comes with a [small handleful FetchShapes](../api/resource#fetch-shapes-docs-next-api-fetchshape) for each of the typical [CRUD operations](https://restfulapi.net/http-methods/).
 This is often not enough.

 ## Overriding endpoints